 What works: VoxCity and similar apps often bundle the Pantheon with other Rome attractions, so if you are visiting the Colosseum, Piazza Navona, and the Trevi Fountain on the same trip, a single package can cover everything.
 Language support tends to be broader than the official guide.

 Cost: Typically 8 to 15 euros including entry ticket.
+The entry on its own is 5 euros at the kiosk.

 Why you actually need a guide here